-pastoral relationship means a relationship between clergy or church workers and any person for the purposes of pastoral ministry.
+pastoral relationship means a relationship for the purposes of pastoral ministry.

-"physical abuse" means any intentional or reckless act, use of force or threat to use force causing injury to, or involving unwelcome physical contact with, another person but does not include lawful discipline by a parent or guardian.
+"physical abuse" means any intentional or reckless act, use of force or threat to use force causing injury to, or involving unwelcome physical contact with, another person.
+This may take the form of slapping, punching, shaking, kicking, burning, shoving or grabbing.
+An injury may take the form of bruises, cuts, burns or fractures.
+It does not include lawful discipline by a parent or guardian.